 REMARKS BY ALAN.
-S. BOYD, SECRETARY OF TRANSPORTATION, PREPARED FOR DELIVERY BEFORE THE NATIONAL TRANSPORTATION INSTITUTE OF THE TRANSPORTATION ASSOCIATION OF AMERICA, CONRAD HILTON HOTEL, CHICAGO, ILLINOIS, FEBRUARY 1, 1967
+S. BOYD, SECRETARY OF TRANSPORTATION, PREPARED FOR DELIVERY BEFORE THE NATIONAL TRANSPORTATION INSTITUTE OF THE TRANSPORTATION ASSOCIATION OF AMERICA, CONRAD HILTON HOTEL, CHICAGO, ILLINOIS, FEBRUARY 1, 1967 unity in the transportation industry was all-important.

 I'm delighted to be here.
 And deeply honored.